secureailabs/tallulah-backend/Readme.md

 # SAIL API Services Portal
 Set the environment variables in the .env file before running the application

+## Architecture Notes
+The application is build to run as a monolithic application with only one instance.
+There is future work to make the application stateless and horizontally scalable.
+There is a app/utils/lock_store.py file that is used to store the locks on the resources.
+This is a in-memory store and is not scalable.
+If the application is to be made stateless, the lock store should be replaced with a distributed lock store like Redis.

 ## Developer Virtual Environment
 To get started with the developemt environment, build a virtual development environment and install all the requirements using:
 `poetry shell`